Exporting an ImageCollection to NetCDF#

 Downloaded data/ne_10m_admin_0_countries_ind.zip

-Initialize EE with the High-Volume EndPoint recommended to be used with XEE.
+Initialize EE with the High-Volume EndPoint which is recommended to be used with XEE for workflows that do not use a lot of server side processing and are primarily for extracting data from stored collections.
 Replace the value of the cloud_project variable with your own project id that is linked with GEE.

 cloud_project = 'spatialthoughts' # replace with your project id